What is Certificate Authority Service?

 Does CA Service support a global PKI under a single root?

 Yes, provided the root CA lives in a single region.
 However, you can create multiple issuing CAs in different regions that chain up to the same root.

 Are labels supported for CAs?

-Is it possible to use cloud monitoring to track certificate creation and CA expiration?
+Is it possible to use Cloud Monitoring to track certificate creation and CA expiration?
 Is it possible to generate Pub/Sub events for them?

 How long are unactivated CAs retained?

-Subordinate CAs that have been created in a
+Subordinate CAs are created in the

 What access controls does CA Service support for certificate issuance?

 CA Service supports setting IAM policies on a CA pool to control who can issue certificates.
 A CA admin can attach an issuance policy to a CA pool.
 This issuance policy defines restrictions on the type of certificates that the CAs in a CA pool can issue.
 These restrictions include placing limits on domain name, extensions, and certificate validity period, among other things.